 The transition at head coach from Scott Frost to Josh Heupel was a seamless one for UCF, as the Knights capped the 2018 season with a 12-1 mark and a trip to the Fiesta Bowl.
 Heupel's second year features more question marks than his debut, but UCF is Athlon's pick to rank as the top Group of 5 team once again.
-With McKenzie Milton sidelined for 2019, Notre Dame transfer Brandon Wimbush and Darriel Mack will compete for the starting job at quarterback.
-Whoever wins the job inherits an offense loaded with skill talent.
+With McKenzie Milton sidelined for 2019, there will be another quarterback at the helm of an offense loaded with skill talent.
 The defense had issues against the run last season and features significant concerns in the trenches going into the fall.
 However, the secondary is set with three returning starters, including All-America candidate Richie Grant.
 Provided Wimbush or Mack steps up and eases the transition under center, UCF should earn its third consecutive trip to a New Year's Six bowl.

 Previewing UCF's Offense for 2019